 Choice is a proven fast-starting variety that is high yielding and a profitable 6-month summer crop.
-Through our extensive trialling system and on farm use, our farmers have confidence that Choice is a reliable performer, as shown in Figure 2.
+Through our extensive trialling system and on-farm use, our farmers have confidence that Choice is a reliable performer, as shown in Figure 2.
 Choice was bred from true perennial chicory parents under grazing evaluations (including dairy) and selected for high drymatter production, disease tolerance and recovery after grazing.
-We have not seen annual type chicorys have a statistical yield advantage for first grazing over perennial type chicory, and Choice can be the first variety to reach first grazing yields.
+We have not seen annual type chicories have a statistical yield advantage for first grazing over perennial type chicory, and Choice over many years has met expectations for time to first grazing.

-Some other chicory cultivars (spadona's) are shorter lived in nature due to being susceptible to diseases and plant populations tend to thin drastically, especially in wetter environments (see photo).
+Some other chicory cultivars (spadona's) are shorter lived by nature due to being susceptible to diseases and plant populations tend to thin drastically, especially in wetter environments (see photo).
 Choice is a longer-lived chicory due to its strong perenniality and disease tolerance, therefore in desired situations with fertile and free draining ground Choice can be used as a two year crop (as shown in Figure 3).